 Palo Alto is one of the most affluent cities in the country, yet their teen suicide rates are 4 times the national average.

-Every suicide is different and I want to say from the beginning that I have no details on the circumstances of the Mountain View suicide and nothing I write in this post implies any assumptions about why I think such a tragic death occurred.
+Every suicide is different and I want to say from the beginning that I have no details on the circumstances of this recent suicide and nothing I write in this post implies any assumptions about why I think such a tragic death occurred.
 However, as a result of me doing podcasts and lectures on this topic, many of them accompanied by my pediatrician wife, I do get a fair number of messages from teenagers who are clearly struggling and suffering and their parents have absolutely no idea of what their “good intentions” are doing to them.

 In this post I want to highlight what I think are some of the key issues based on direct feedback from teenagers, discussions with mental health experts, and also open discussions with adult patients who are struggling with their own mental health, and relate some of those root causes to their experiences early in life.